 Now that you have successfully unjammed the nailer, put the nailer back together (if necessary), and insert a fresh strip of nails in the correct direction.
 Finally slide the pusher back over the nails so that they’re kept in place!

 Restore Power and Test

-After reloading the magazine, connect the device with the power source (air compressor in this case).
+After reloading the magazine, connect the device to the power source (air compressor in this case).
 Test the nailer on a scrap piece of wood to ensure it is now functioning correctly!